 Instead, they all derive from the language of the Roman Empire: Latin.
-The Empire’s influence still holds today as almost a billion people speak a Romance language as their native language.
-300 million more speak a Romance language as their second language.
+The Empire’s influence still holds today as almost a billion people speak a Romance language as their native language, and 300 million more speak a Romance language as their second language.

 So why not join them?